Towards Robust Referring Video Object Segmentation with Cyclic Relational Consensus: Related Works

 \section{Related Works}

-\textbf{Vision and language representation learning.}\, For vision-language representation learning, visual-semantic embedding (VSE) \cite{faghri2017vse++} and its improved versions \cite{nam2017dual,li2019visual,messina2021fine,chen2020uniter} have been proposed to facilitate multimodal tasks, \eg, image-text matching.
-Recent works \cite{liu2019aligning,lu2019vilbert,chen2020uniter} introduce cross-modal attention layers and achieve superior improvement.
-KAC Net \cite{chen2018knowledge} leverages knowledge-aided consistency constraints to enhance semantic alignment for weakly supervised phrase grounding.
-A structure-preserving constraint \cite{wang2016learning} is proposed to preserve some intra-modal properties when learning vision-language representation for image-text retrieval.

-\textbf{Referring video object segmentation.}\, R-VOS is a novel task that aims to segment an object across frames given a linguistic description.
+\textbf{Referring segmentation.}\, Referring image segmentation (RIS) and R-VOS aim to segment an object in an image or video sequence respectively, given a linguistic description as the query.
+Recent RIS methods \cite{LAVT,VLT} achieves promising results by using the power of multimodal transformer.
+Going beyond the RIS task \cite{hu2016segmentation,li2018referring, yu2018mattnet, CMPC, MCN, BUSNet, CGAN}, R-VOS is a more challenging task as it requires leveraging both intra-frame and temporal cues.
 URVOS \cite{seo2020urvos} is the first unified R-VOS framework with a cross-modal attention and a memory attention module, which largely improves R-VOS performance.
 ClawCraneNet \cite{liang2021clawcranenet} leverages cross-modal attention to bridge the semantic correlation between textual and visual modalities.
 ReferFormer \cite{referformer} and MTTR \cite{botach2021mttr} are two latest works that utilize transformers to decode or fuse multimodal features.
 ReferFormer \cite{referformer} employs a linguistic prior to the transformer decoder to focus on the referred object.
 MTTR \cite{botach2021mttr} leverages a multimodal transformer encoder to fuse linguistic and visual features.
 Different from other vision-language tasks, \eg, image-text retrieval \cite{lin2014microsoft,liu2019use,miech2018learning} and video question answering \cite{lei2018tvqa,song2018explore}, R-VOS needs to construct object-level multimodal semantic consensus in a dense visual representation.